 Put the company credit card away.
 You won't need new hardware, expensive onsite software installation, or extra IT staff to configure and maintain new software.
 With cloud apps, all you need is an internet connection and the computers your team already uses.

-Cloud services typically offer various pricing options based on features or account size, so small teams and businesses can access sophisticated tools that they couldn't ordinarily afford to license.
+Cloud services typically offer various software development pricing options based on features or account size, so small teams and businesses can access sophisticated tools that they couldn't ordinarily afford to license.
 Most cloud apps let you add new users as needed and scale back down just as easily, adjusting with your team as it grows.

 Low maintenance tech

 When managing complex projects with many moving parts, technology that's simple, functional, and easy to maintain is essential.
 Access the benefits of enterprise-level features without overly-complicated installations or paying for entirely new versions to get the one or two new features you want.
 Minimize the time you spend offline installing updates and checking system requirements.